6. Coach the player (not the technique!)

 It would have saved me a lot of time, frustration and worry

-Now it seems obvious, but when I started all my energy and thought went into ensuring I coached the correct technique, not into how I coached.
+Now it seems obvious, coach the player (not the technique!), but when I started. all my energy and thought went into ensuring I coached the correct technique, not into how I coached.

 In my early days, it was all about

 - not how I coached

 - I certainly didn’t consider who I was coaching

 If only I had taken into account the players personality, the psych social 🙂 then I’m sure we would have both benefitted

 It’s not easy but my aim is to have players who feel happier, more motivated and who have trust in the process.
 I try hard to ensure that the process is specific to them, often without them knowing